faizrazadec/PrintBotAIAgents-AutoGen/README.md

 ### Use of Socket.IO (Limitations in AG2)

 During the implementation of agentic flows with AG2, it became evident that the platform lacks a streaming option for real-time conversation updates.
 This limitation prevents extracting agent conversations and human inputs for display in a user interface.
 To address this, the `_print_received_message` function was customized and integrated with Socket.IO, enabling seamless real-time updates of conversations in the UI.

+### CloudPrinter Integration

+Cloudprinter.com provides a versatile platform with seamless one-click integrations for popular marketplaces, shop systems, and e-commerce solutions, enabling instant printing services.
+For our project, we leveraged the **`List all products`** API to fetch a comprehensive catalog of products, including:

+**Roll-up Banners, Flyers, Letterheads, Drinkware, Wall Decorations, Clothing and Accessories, Cards, Textbooks (FC and BW), Home & Accessories, Folded Brochures, Promotional Items, Photo Prints, Card Sets, Posters, Stickers, Magazines, Envelopes, Photobooks, Puzzles, Calendars, and Business Cards.**

+Additionally, we utilized the **`Product Info`** API to retrieve detailed information for specific products to ensure accurate order management and workflow precision.

+To explore more about the Cloudprinter API, visit their [official website](https://www.cloudprinter.com).

 ## Setup and Installation